-- (b) If the Board of Review denies an application the notice shall include the reasons for denial and provide the process and timeline for the appeal.
-All of this information must be included in a single notice. - (c) If the Board of Review fails to consider an application the notice shall include information as to the inadequacy or untimeliness of the application and provide the process and timeline for the appeal.
-All of this information must be included in a single notice.
+(c) If the Board of Review denies an application, the notice shall include the reasons for denial and provide the process and timeline for the appeal. -All of this information must be included in a single notice. (d) If the Board of Review fails to consider an application, the notice shall include information as to the inadequacy or untimeliness of the application.All of this information must be included in a single notice.

 Sec.
-44-4-160. - Appeal of assessment preserved.
+44-4-159. - Appeal of assessment preserved.

-If they are an applicant for the Homeowners Property Tax Assistance Program, a person is not prohibited from also appealing the assessment on the same property before the Board of Review in the same year.
+If one is an applicant for the Homeowners Property Exemption, the person is not prohibited from also appealing the assessment on the same property before the Board of Review in the same year.

 Sec.
-44-4-161. - Tax bill.
+44-4-160. - Tax bill.